In the battle against churn, you need to use every strategy in the playbook.

 - Include a popup message in-app

-- Share stories about your loyalty club members on your social media pages
+- Share stories about your loyalty program members on your social media pages

 - Explain the program’s benefits in videos on your website and on social media